mpacula/COSMOS/docs/source/config.rst

 .. code-block:: bash

-   $ cosmos syncdb --noinput
+   $ cosmos syncdb
-   $ cosmos collectstatic --noinput
+   $ cosmos collectstatic

 If you ever switch to a different database in your :file:`~/.cosmos/config.ini`, be sure to run `cosmos syncdb` to recreate your tables.